What is differential geometry: curves and surfaces: Definitions

 Let us orient $\Pi$ so that the common normal vector $\Norm_p$ for both surfaces at $p$ points to the left from ${\vec w}$.
 Further, let us parametrize both curves so that they are running in the direction of ${\vec w}$ at $p$ and are therefore cooriented.
-Note that in this case the curve $\gamma_1$ supports the curve $\gamma_2$ from the right.
+In this case, the curve $\gamma_1$ supports the curve $\gamma_2$ from the left.

 By \ref{prop:supporting-circline}, we have the following inequality for the normal curvatures of $\Sigma_1$ and $\Sigma_2$ at $p$ in the direction of ${\vec w}$: